paulthomason/mini_os/README.md

 Two small games are included: a reaction-based **Button Game** and a memory challenge called **Launch Codes**.
 Both can be started from the main menu and make use of the three buttons and joystick directions for input.

+An **Image Gallery** viewer is also included.
+Create an `images/` directory (the program will create it if missing) and place your 128x128 PNG or JPEG files there.
+When started from the menu you can flip through the pictures using the joystick left and right, and press the joystick in to return to the main menu.

 ## Setup on Raspberry Pi OS Lite (32-bit)

 Install the required packages and enable the SPI interface: